EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 Sometimes we believe that only machines have a mechanical behavior and that any living being would be able to respond in a very different way than a machine would, with more versatility and adapting to changes, but is this always the case?

-In the book "[Godel, Escher, Bach: An Eternal Golden Braid](https://amzn.to/4boOnfd#?)" by Douglas R. Hofstader.
-The author cites an [experiment in which a sphex wasp is tricked into bringing a cricket within the confines of a burrow up to 40 times](https://jhjeong.mindconnect.cc/Texts/sphex.html).
-Just as if it were a computer program, this wasp gets stuck in an infinite loop from which it cannot escape, how different is this from a computer program that, after the same input, generates the same output?
+In Douglas R. Hofstadter's book "[Gödel, Escher, Bach: An Eternal Golden Braid](https://amzn.to/4boOnfd#?)", the author cites an experiment in which a sphex wasp is tricked into bringing a cricket into a burrow up to 40 times.
+Just like a computer program, this wasp gets stuck in an infinite loop from which it cannot escape—how different is this from a computer program that, given the same input, generates the same output?

 As Hofstader rightly speculates, a human would have “stepped out” of the loop to stop for a few moments and investigate what was happening.

 {{< figure src="images/avisa-sphex.jpg" class="md-local-image" alt="Sphex wasp from the experiment mentioned in the book Godel, Escher, Bach: An Eternal Golden Braid" caption="Sphex wasp from the experiment mentioned in the book Godel, Escher, Bach: An Eternal Golden Braid"  width="640" height="480" >}}

-This experiment made me question whether some living beings are nothing more than biological automatons and also where is the turning point at which a living being ceases to be an automaton and becomes conscious, are there gradients of consciousness?
+This experiment made me wonder whether some living beings are nothing more than biological automatons, and also where is the turning point at which a living being ceases to be an automaton and becomes conscious.
+Are there gradients of consciousness?
 And, if so, what does consciousness look like beyond what we humans experience?
 If consciousness exists as a macroscopic manifestation, is it deterministic, or does it belong to the quantum world of indeterminacy?
-I don't know and I don't think the truth has yet to pick a winner.
+I don't know, and I don't think the truth has yet to pick a winner.

 ## My opinion on consciousness